Testing-Game-SAD-2023/T4-G15/README.md

 Our progress and current iteration objectives can be seen [here](https://trello.com/b/fC4JYB2y/task-4) on our trello board for the project.

+In the doc Directory we have all the UML documentation files:
 - The Directory **First Iteration** contains all of the files related to the Inception Phase
 - The Directory **Second Iteration** contains all the files created from 01/05 to 09/05 2023